 If you want to be a successful real estate investor start young and stay the course.
-Worcester County continues to offer many amazing real estate opportunities!
+Worcester County continues to offer many great real estate opportunities!

 When choosing what property to buy, an investor needs to do his or her homework on comparable area properties.
+There are many multi-family properties in Worcester Ma.
+Choosing the right home and in the right areas is an essential part of your success.
 You need to know the rental and vacancy rates of nearby properties.
 For example, if nearby similar properties rent for $700 a month and are largely vacant, an investor should know that he or she will need to set rent at a lower amount in order to attract tenants.